 However, finding those people can be a major challenge.
 You will probably have to advertise on several job boards, get personal recommendations from colleagues, or comb through LinkedIn to find suitable candidates.
 Essentially, you’ll need to go where the pros themselves look for video editing jobs.

 However, you will have to vet the companies themselves to make sure that they offer quality video editing services.

 Customer Service: How well do you work together?

 If you’re planning to work together with someone long-term, it’s crucial that they’re not just good at what they do, but also at how they do it.
-In short, that they’re pleasant to work with, and handle your requests efficiently.
+In short, that they’re good to work with, and handle your requests efficiently.

-On the upside, though, you know that it will always be the same person handling your projects.
-And if you find someone competent with whom you click instantly, that can be worth gold!
+On the upside, though, you know that it’s always the same person handling your projects.
+And if you find someone competent, and click instantly, that can be worth gold!

 If you opt for hiring a video editing company, in contrast, you can expect more professional, formal customer service.
 Most likely, you won’t be talking to the same person all the time, and different editors will handle your projects.